universevoyager/solar-system/README.md

 - `SolarSystemCameraController` (camera logic)
 - `Gui_SolarObjectGrid` (builds focus buttons at runtime)

-Realistic preset behavior:
+Realism camera behavior:
-- Overview zoom range expands to 50–500, with faster zoom speed than Simulation.
+- As realism increases, overview zoom range and zoom speed increase
-- Focus zoom minimum is slightly increased to reduce clipping into objects.
+- Focus zoom minimum increases to reduce clipping into bodies at full realism
-- Proxy targets and zoom distance are smoothed in `SolarSystemCameraController` for cleaner transitions.
+- Large-body padding used in Simulation fades out as realism approaches 1.00

 ---